TrurlMcByte/gotemplated/README.md

 ```

 # manual
-all parametrs may be called multiple times and user in order of presense
+all parametrs may be called multiple times and used in order of presense
 ```
     --jurl {URL}        load and merge data from URL (JSON) --jfile {FILE}      load and merge data from file (JSON)